gaurav-budhwani/CN-A2/Task-C/Readme.md

-# Custom DNS Resolver Configuration in Mininet
+# C. Custom DNS Resolver Configuration in Mininet

 ## Files in This Repository